surprisetalk/writings/essays/PostgreSQL: Indexes.md

 <!-- TODO: Picture. -->

 "Tada!
-And that's how tree-cards work."
+And that's how branch-cards work."

 "Neato!
 Well, what do you do with the leaf-card?"